SP0D/wc-spod/README.txt

 1.3 Upload <a href="https://downloads.wordpress.org/plugin/wc-spod.zip">https://downloads.wordpress.org/plugin/wc-spod.zip</a> to the /wp-content/plugins/ directory
 then
 2. Activate the plugin through the ‘Plugins’ menu point in WordPress
-3. Go to <a href="https://app.spod.com/integrations">https://app.spod.com/integrations</a> > WooCommerce > Connect > Continue > Copy API Key
+3. Go back to the menu point SPOD and click on "Complete installation"
-4. Go back to the menu point Spod > enter the API Key > Submit API Key
+4. A new tab is opened, log in or register on SPOD
-5. Plugin connects to SPOD and informs you on success.
+5. Accept the terms and conditions for connecting to WooCommerce
-6. After successful connection, the plugin synchs your products created in SPOD into your WooCommerce shop
+6. Go back to the menu point SPOD in Wordpress and refresh the page

 == Frequently Asked Questions ==

-= How do I get the SPOD API key to complete installation? =
+= How do I get the SPOD API key to complete installation? (versions below 2.0) =

 Here’s how to find your API key: